 Incident response focuses on four key areas—examining the “who, what, and where” of attacks, validating targeted system forensic reports, taking quarantine and containment actions, and tracking incident response KPIs.
 The focus on these areas helps security teams identify the infected users and the gravity of a threat.
 Furthermore, incident response assists in eliminating false positives and stopping the infections from unfurling and data from exfiltration.

 Security teams also need to promptly determine the internal users, departments, and groups that are affected.
-Understanding the “who” can help them prioritize high-value targets and the internal context as well as external factors can provide hints to suspicious domains or IPs in security alerts.
-All these factors are integrated into an automated response platform with the ability to import and utilize third-party intelligence to further automate analysis.
+Understanding the “who” can help them prioritize high-value targets and the internal context, as well as external factors, can provide hints to suspicious domains or IPs in security alerts.
+All these factors are integrated into an automated response platform with the ability to import and utilize third-party incident intelligence to further automate analysis.

 Cyware Threat Response Solution